The Uniform Functional Interpretation with Informative Types: Introduction

 If the uniform interpretation of a formula is devoid of computational relevance (i.e., if it has no witnesses, nor counter-witnesses), it is plain that the same is true of its quantifications.
 Lest we fall into triviality, a possibility for a computationally relevant account based on the uniform interpretation is to anchor to computationally relevant interpretations of the primitive relation symbols.
 This is easy to illustrate.
 Consider the ground type $\RR$ of the reals.
 If $<_\RR$ is a primitive (binary) relation symbol of the language of our theory of real numbers, we may define $\langle x <_\RR y\rangle^n$ as $x + \frac{1}{n+1} \leq y$.
 We may also define $\langle x =_\RR y\rangle_k$ as $|x-y| \leq \frac{1}{k+1}$.
 In other words, formulas derive their computational content from their atomic subformulas.

 The second idea of the paper is, roughly, saying that being an element of a certain type is like falling under a given primitive unary relation symbol, and that the interpretations of these (so-called, type-informative) predicate symbols may be computationally relevant.
-For the purposes of this introduction, we denote by $x:\sigma$ the unary predicate saying that $x$ is of type $\sigma$ (we use a different notation in the body of the text).
+For the purposes of this introduction, we denote by $x:\sigma$ the unary predicate saying that $x$ is of type $\sigma$ (in the body of the text, we use a different notation $\witness{x}{\sigma}$ for the type-informative predicates).
 For instance, we can have $\uInter{x:\NN}{n}{}$ as being $x \leq n$.
 This is the so-called bounding interpretation at the ground type $\NN$ (Section \ref{bounding-section}).
 Alternatively, we could have $\uInter{x:\NN}{n}{}$ as being $x = n$, the precise interpretation at the ground type $\NN$ (Section \ref{precise-section}).

 The interpretation of the type-informative predicates at the ground types does {\em not} determine the interpretation of the type-informative predicates at the function types.
 We study several possibilities in Section \ref{precise-section} and in Section \ref{bounding-section}.
 There is, however, always a canonical way of interpreting the type-informative predicates at the function types, given the interpretations of the type-informative predicates at the ground types.
 We define and study these canonical extensions in general in Section \ref{canonical-section} and, later on, we present two concrete canonical interpretations of arithmetic, one in Subsection \ref{canonical-precise-section}, the other in Subsection \ref{canonical-bounding-section}.
 These two canonical extensions define new functional interpretations of Heyting arithmetic.
 Let us briefly highlight some interesting features of the canonical interpretations.
 In contrast to G\"odel's {\em dialectica} interpretation, the principles of pointwise continuity and extensionality for type 2 functionals are realized by our first canonical interpretation (see Proposition \ref{prop-cont-2} and its corollary).
 The second canonical interpretation is able to realize new collection and contra-collection principles (see Subsection \ref{analytic-applications-section}).
 Both canonical interpretations lead to natural definitions of models of G\"odel's theory $\mathsf T$ (end of Subsection \ref{canonical-precise-section} and end of Subsection \ref{canonical-bounding-section}).